hoodyioreth/pdf_to_markdown_tools/docs/PROJECT_SETUP_REFERENCE.md

 ├── data/
 │   ├── input_pdfs/           # Raw PDFs
 │   └── extracted_text/       # All extracted or processed outputs
+├── docs/                     # PROJECT_OVERVIEW.md, PROJECT_SETUP_REFERENCE.md, TODO.md, VERIFICATION.md, other docs
+├── archive/                  # old .py versions
+│   └── LKG/                  # Last Known Good versions
-├── docs/                     # README, TODO, examples, project setup notes └── README.md, requirements.txt
+└── README.md, requirements.txt

+# Extract the accompanying ZIP file with paths
+I have uploaded a backup of my files : session_core_backup.zip .
+This zip file need to be unzipped now.
+It has all active files from src/ and docs/ directories, which need to be kept in your memory and updates any version of these files you have in memory already.
+PLease confirm that you have done this and understand this step.

 # 🧰 Script Naming & Versioning
 - All Python files must include:
   - Script name, purpose, version number in a header comment
   - Matching printout to terminal when run
-  - Verbose flag: --verbose for detailed CLI debugging output
   - Default mode: shows a simple progress bar using tqdm
+  - --all flag for choosing all PDFs to process , have a count / summary at end of script when using this flag
+- Verbose flag: --verbose for detailed CLI debugging output (optional)

 - Output versioned download files as:
-  - `scriptname_v1.2.3.py` ← for archival/download
+  - `scriptname_v1.2.3.py` ← for initial testing, then  archival in `archive/`
   - `scriptname.py`        ← for active use in `src/`

 - Internal calls and relative imports must use the **non-versioned filename**